russmatney/blog/_posts/techsposure/2015-04-20-docker-is-powerful.md

 ##What the derp is Docker?

-Docker is a platform for running apps on a computer.
+Docker is a platform for running apps on any computer.
 It's a binary that you install wherever you want to run your apps, and once installed, you can install "containers" defined by Dockerfiles.